 The risks from exposure and dehydration are significant in this area.
-During the hotter months (at least September – March) these risks are extreme.
-Temperatures often exceed 40°C. Prepare well for your hike and:
+During the hotter months (September to April) these risks are extreme and temperatures can often exceed 40°C. Prepare well for your hike and:

-- Tell a trusted and responsible person of your plans and provide sufficient detail to them so they can get help if required.
+- Tell a trusted and responsible person of your plans using this form and provide sufficient detail to them so they can get help if required.
 Ask them to raise the alarm if you haven’t returned and/or contacted them by the agreed time.

-- It is recommended you carry a personal locator beacon (PLB) or satellite phone.
+- Carry a personal locator beacon (PLB) or satellite phone.

 - Carefully review your daily drinking water needs.
 Carry cool water if possible.

-- Walk during the cooler parts of the day – there will also be more wildlife about during this time.
+- Hike during the cooler parts of the day – there will also be more wildlife about during this time.

 - undercut cliff edges.